timster/quoridor/prompts.md

 if blue can win on their next move, ALWAYS place a wall to block blue.

 under blue walls and red walls at the top, show how many blocks until each player reaches the finish.

+red ai seems to be able to place walls outside bounds of baord. try the col-1 but only if it's within bounds.